CloudCannon/Jekyll-Tips/_guide/advanced_topics.md

 {% highlight html %}
 {% raw %}
+...
 <li {% if page.url == "/blog/index.html" %} class="active" {% endif %}>
   <a href="/blog/">Blog</a>
 </li>
+...
 {% endraw %}
 {% endhighlight %}

-Finally, we need to update `/blog/index.html` to use the pagination:
+Finally, we need to update `/blog/index.html` to use pagination:

 {% highlight html %}
 {% raw %}